 When to Replace Your Berkey Filter

-As a general rule of thumb, we recommend replacing your Black Berkey Filters every two years.
+We recommend replacing your Black Berkey Filters every two to five years as a general rule of thumb.
 There, of course, are exceptions to this blanket statement.
 Just how periodically the filter elements need to be replaced is something that varies from case to case.
 Determine Black Berkey Filters' lifespan for you and your family.

 Moving up to a couple with double the drinking water needs and perhaps some extra water needed for cooking, the Big Berkey water filter seems about right.
-Our estimates peg this at about four and half to five gallons a day.
-With a two filter setup, this would come out to the same three years as in the example above.
+Our estimates peg this at about four and a half to five gallons a day.
+This would come out to the same three years as in the example above with a two-filter setup.
 With four filters, double that and go six years between replacements.

 On the larger end of the spectrum would be a large family with several kids.
 In this case, a larger unit like the Royal, Imperial, or even Crown Berkey would best accommodate lots of thirsty kids, making hot and cold drinks, cooking, and perhaps even some water for pets.
-For this example, an Imperial Berkey with six filters, putting out ten gallons of water per day, will last almost five years.
+For this example, an Imperial Berkey with six filters will last almost five years, putting out ten gallons of water per day.